gholken/android-hourly-reminder/README.md

 # Hourly Reminder

+Android friendly - based on system Alarm Manager, you will never miss an alarm!

-User specified hours to prononce with text2speech technology.
+This application allows you to remind you about hour passed.
+User specified hours will be notified to you using text2speech technology or user specified sound.

 # Install